Symmetric Central Configurations in the Concave 4-Body Problem with Two Pairs of Equal Masses: Main results

 respectively, since $J_G v=0$ and $J_G^Tw=0$.
 The partial derivatives of $G(r,m)$ with respect to $m$ is $G_m=[1,1]^T$.
 Substituting the value of $(r_0,m_0)$ into $J_G$ we have

 Then, by direct computation, we obtain

 This implies that $(r_0,m_0)$ is a bifurcation point of a fold type.
-When we perturb from the two equal mass points $\mathcal{E}_1$ and $\mathcal{E}_2$ in Figure \ref{bifurcation1} by increasing $m$ from 1, two symmetric central configurations may coalesce into one.
-This solution cannot be continued further since there is no such symmetric central configuration when $m>m_0$ according to Theorem \ref{theo2}.
+When we perturb from the two equal mass points $\mathcal{E}_1$ and $\mathcal{E}_2$ in Figure \ref{bifurcation1} by increasing $m$ from 1, two symmetric central configurations coalesce into one.
+This solution cannot be continued further, since there is no symmetric central configuration for $m>m_0$, according to Theorem \ref{theo2}.